vasic-digital/Android-Toolkit/README.md

 git submodule add "GIT_REPO_URL" ./Toolkit
 ```

-- Add the following to your `settings.gradle`:
+- Add the following to your `settings.gradle` (only the modules that you need from this list):

 ```groovy
 include ':Toolkit:Main'